BIGJRA/BIGJRA.github.io/reborn.md

 Take another visit to the Central Salon and talk to the people inside.
 Then return to the Glamazonia Salon and talk to the lady, who'll let you take home **Glameow**.
 They'll also lower their massage price to $1400.
 That's not all for this quest though, no. Take your Glameow to the Central Salon and show it to the lady on the right; she'll allow us to battle her.

 **Posh Suzy.
 Field: No Field**
 - Tsareena, Lv.
-45, Ability: Queen Majesty, Adamant Nature, IVs: 31
+45, Ability: Queenly Majesty, Adamant Nature, IVs: 31
     - Synthesis
     - Aromatherapy
     - Play Rough